fjwright/Run-REDUCE-0/UserGuide.md

 This brings up a file selector dialogue that allows you to input one or more source code files into REDUCE using the REDUCE `IN` command.
-By default, the file selector only shows `*.red` and `*.txt` files, but you can reset it to show all files.
+By default, the file selector only shows `*.red`, `*.tst` and `*.txt` files, but you can reset it to show all files.
 (Note that the recommended extension for REDUCE source files is `.red`.)
 There is a check box labelled `Echo` on the right-hand side of the file window, which is selected by default.
 Selecting this option causes file input to be echoed to the `Input/Output Display` pane.
 (Note that a REDUCE source code file should end with `;end;` to avoid an error message.)

 ### Output to File...